How Often Does OCD Occur Compared to Other Disorders?

 Compulsions accompanying organization OCD may involve repeated counting, color coding, constant rearranging of items, or moving a particular item a certain number of times (e.g., placing the same glass in the cabinet five times because the number five holds a particular significance).

-How Often Does OCD Occur With Symmetry and Ordering?
+How Often Does OCD Occur With Symmetry And Ordering?

 Intrusive Thoughts